Logirby/Emotion-Level/README.md

 Positive Choice 2: Increase in Dice Power (+1)

 Positive choice 3: Gain Passive: After attacking the enemy with the most HP, recover the HP of the ally with the least HP by 1+1d7.
-(3 times per phase.)
+(3 times MAXIMUM per phase.)

 ---